Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 As the result of `dec` is assigned to `A`, the return type of `dec` must be a subtype of `A`.
 Otherwise, such declaration is a compile-time error.

-A postfix decrement expression has the same type as its operand expression (`A` in our examples).
+A postfix decrement expression has the same type as its operand expression (for our examples, the type of `A`).

 ### Not-null assertion expression

 A *not-null assertion expression* is a postfix expression which uses an operator `!!`.
-For an expression `e!!`, if the type of `e` is nullable, a not-null assertion expression checks, whether the evaluation result of `e` is equal to `null` and, if it is, throws a runtime exception.
+For an expression `e!!`, if the type of `e` is nullable, a not-null assertion expression checks whether the evaluation result of `e` is equal to `null` and, if it is, throws a runtime exception.
 If the evaluation result of `e` is not equal to `null`, the result of `e!!` is the evaluation result of `e`.

 If the type of `e` is non-nullable, not-null assertion expression `e!!` has no effect.